 Chronic Fatigue Syndrome and ME Diagnosis and Treatment

-Tired-all-the-time is a condition that includes chronic fatigue syndrome.
-It can also be technically known as Myalgic Encephalomyelitis/chronic fatigue syndrome (ME/CFS).
+Tired-all-the-time is a condition that includes chronic fatigue syndrome (CFS).
+It can also be technically known as Myalgic Encephalomyelitis or ME.
 This is a debilitating disease that can cause a wide range of symptoms.

 Many patients don’t like the term ‘chronic fatigue syndrome’ and see it as pejorative.
 Equally ‘Myalgic Encephalomyelitis’ is problematic with clinicians as there is generally only very limited evidence of brain inflammation.
 So the pairing of the initials has become the most usual labelling of the condition among patients and clinicians alike.